nurmohammed840/websocket.rs/README.md

     }
     ws.close("bye!").await
 }
 ```

 For more examples, see [./examples](https://github.com/nurmohammed840/websocket.rs/tree/master/examples) directory.

-It passed every test of the [autobahn testsuite](https://github.com/crossbario/autobahn-testsuite)
+It passed all test of the [autobahn testsuite](https://github.com/crossbario/autobahn-testsuite)

 #### License